 In this paper, we have therefore developed a comprehensive computational framework to determine the efficient amount and location of firm generation capacity needed to achieve reliability targets in multi-regional systems with constrained transmission capacities.
-In addition, the model allows to value the contribution of individual technologies to reliability, such as wind power in a particular country or specific interconnectors.
+In addition, the model allows to value the contribution of individual technologies to reliability, such as wind power in a particular region or specific interconnectors.

-Calibrated with a detailed dataset for Europe, our calculations show that there are indeed large benefits from cooperation: compared to an isolated country-by-country approach, the amount of firm capacity to meet a perfectly reliably system may be reduced by 32.4 GW (i.e., 6.1%) when considering reliability in an cooperative manner, which translates to 12.9 Bn.
-Euro when valued with typical investment costs of an open-cycle gas turbine.
-Individual countries could reduce their amounts by up to 31.8%.
+Calibrated with a detailed dataset for Europe, our calculations show that there are indeed large benefits from cooperation: compared to an isolated region-by-region approach, the amount of firm capacity to meet a perfectly reliably system may be reduced by $36.2 \,\text{GW}$ (i.e., $6.4 \,\%$) when considering reliability in an cooperative manner, which translates to $14.5 \,\text{bn}$ Euro when valued with typical investment costs of an open-cycle gas turbine.
+Individual countries could reduce their amounts by up to $31.8 \,\%$.
 In this cooperative solution, some interconnectors contribute substantially - in both directions - with up to their technical maximum.
 Especially valuable are the interconnectors from/to Great Britain, Italy, and Romania, as well as the interconnector between France and Spain.
 Capacity expansions at those borders would therefore help most to further reduce the need for firm generation capacity.
-Despite its fluctuations, wind power in European countries would in the cooperative solution be able to contribute with 3.7-29.5% of its nominal capacity to the reduction of necessary firm generation capacity, compared to a capacity value of 3.1-25.5% when considering reliability in isolated countries.
+Despite its fluctuations, wind power in European countries would in the cooperative solution be able to contribute with $3.8 - 29.5 \,\%$ of its nominal capacity to the reduction of necessary firm generation capacity, compared to a capacity value of $3.2 - 25.5 \,\%$ when considering reliability in isolated countries.

 As an additional key insight, we find that the amount and distribution of reliable capacity as well as the contribution of individual technologies strongly depend on the specific reliability target required from the system.
-For instance, pushing the target from an Expected Energy Unserved of $0.01\,\%$ to perfect reliability requires 29.1 GW of additional firm capacity in a coordinated European solution, and $33.0\,\mathrm{GW}$ for isolated target fulfillment.
+For instance, pushing the target from an Expected Energy Unserved of 0.001% of annual load to perfect reliability requires 29.1 GW of additional firm capacity in a coordinated European solution, and 33.0 GW for isolated target fulfillment.
 Therefore, targets should be carefully revisited and chosen to avoid substantial economic inefficiencies.